stof/StofDoctrineExtensionsBundle/Resources/doc/index.rst

 Overriding the listeners
 ------------------------

-You can change the listeners used by extending the Gedmo listeners and giving the class name in the configuration.
+You can change the listeners used by extending the Gedmo listeners (or the listeners of the bundle for translations) and giving the class name in the configuration.

 in YAML::